5 Things You Should Stop Doing with Microsoft Excel

 Excel was not designed for creating forms and to get a usable form that collects and stores data is prone to issues and simply not worth the effort.
 You're better off using a tool built for designing forms and handling data in a sensible way.

 Excel is often used for project planning, usually for small to midsize projects.
-The primary reasons many people use Excel for this purpose are that many team members are unfamiliar with project planning software options and Excel is readily available.
+The primary reason many people use Excel is that many team members are unfamiliar with project planning software options (or don't have budget for them) and Excel is readily available.
 Also, there are Excel project planning templates available for download.
-For simple solo projects that are basically a list of tasks, Excel can be fairly effective.
+For simple solo projects that are basically a list of tasks and dates, Excel can be fairly effective.

 However, multiple users can’t work on the same Excel template at the same time unless your team is using the online version.
+Even then, it's easy to trip over each other while trying to edit.
 It also doesn't handle complex projects well and can become a densely-packed, color-coded nightmare for everyone except the person who created it.

 Furthermore, updating statuses manually and generating the required reports in Excel can more time than the work itself.
-Dedicated project planning software allows users to visualize and update the entire process of planning, reporting and monitoring a project in real time.
+Dedicated project management software allows users to visualize and update the entire process of planning, reporting and monitoring a project in real-time.
 Manual data entry and duplicate reports are no longer a concern since all team members receive updates with the same report.

 Big Data Analysis